ekernf01/pereggrn_perturbations/README.md

 ### Data format

 - Files: each dataset is required to have a perturb-seq style experiment stored as an h5ad file `<path>/dataset_name/test.h5ad`.
-Data may optionally include a time-series experiment stored at `<path>/dataset_name/train.`.
+Data may optionally include a time-series experiment stored at `<path>/dataset_name/train.h5ad`.
 Here, `path` is the same path provided to `pereggrn_perturbations.set_data_path`, and `dataset_name` is the same string provided to `pereggrn_perturbations.load_perturbation`.
 - Format (general):
     - 🚧 These docs are under construction 🚧
     - `highly_variable_rank` column in perturbations.var: The rank of the gene in terms of variance.
 Positive integer.
+This must match between train and test if `train.h5ad` is present.
     - The number of perturbations must match the number of reported expression levels.
     - The reported post-perturbation expression must closely match the data in the matrix.
     - There must be at least one control sample.